 Michael joined the Swisse Wellness team as Director of Sales, in January 2014.
 He was then promoted to Director of Sales and Marketing, on top of heading up the Skincare and Functional Food teams.
-Over the past 12 months, Swisse has outperformed business objectives, including increased revenue by 90 per cent, improved EBITDA margins and transitioning from a highly leveraged position to a net cash position.
+Over the past 12 months, Swisse has outperformed business objectives, including increased revenue by 90%, improved EBITDA margins and transitioning from a highly leveraged position to a net cash position.
 Throughout this period, the team has strengthened its unique and entrepreneurial culture.

 Sales Executive of the Year

 Matthew Kates, Sales Director ANZ of Zerto, took out Sales Executive of the Year.